Your travels say nothing about you

 Alright, you set foot in that country, but can you say that you know anything of substance about it, without being dishonest with yourself and therefore with others?
 You’ve been to Turkey, but what did you explore apart from a couple of neighborhoods of the capital, in just one week, including the hours you spent at the airport?
 What did you see besides what that app recommended?
 Did you eat where the locals eat, or in the type of restaurant that deforms the local cuisine to make it palatable to tourists?
 Or even worse, at McDonald’s?
 Yes, it was Turkish McDonald’s… but it’s McDonald’s.

 Obviously, there’s nothing wrong with having that kind of experiences, since they’re much better than sitting in a room looking at a screen.
-It would be foolish, however, if they had gone that way, to believe you know little more than zero of the place you came back from, or that the memories of that short stay represent the daily experience of those who live there.
+It would be foolish, however, if they had gone that way, to think you know little more than zero of the place you came back from, or to believe that the memories of that short stay represent the daily experience of those who live there.
 You don’t know what it’s like to be a citizen of that country because you spent a week among them on vacation.
 You had a privileged, detached point of view on it— ultimately, that was the reason why you went there: to take advantage of the good sides, be subjected to none of the bad, and leave a bit fatter.

 So even if that hotel sucked, thinking that all the others did too would make no sense.
 And the same can be said in the opposite case, a positive experience.
 Those two gave you a little smile even if in your country you’re invisible to them, but trust me, go home, you’re not the prototype of the ideal man in Spain.
 They were just polite, because one was a cashier and the other a waitress.